God-and-You-blogger-h3sean

 Third step: Open FileZilla and enter your “host” (this is your website URL for example: h3sean.com).
 Enter your username (This is given to you by your web hosting.
 If you used web.com.ph, they probably gave you your site’s name as your username.
 For example: In h3sean.com my username is h3sean – the username is usually the word before the “.com”).
 Enter your password – this password is the one given to you by your web host

 Fourth step: Files and Folders will appear on the lower right part of the screen.
 Double click the folder “public_html” then paste the whole unzipped wordpress package inside.
 Wait for the file transferring to finish (this will take a while.
-About 5-10 mins depending on your internet connection and hard disk speed) The Wordpress platform is now inside your web domain.
+About 5-10 mins depending on your internet connection and hard disk speed) The WordPress platform is now inside your web domain.

-Fifth step: Follow the famous 5-minute Wordpress installation
+Fifth step: Follow the famous 5-minute WordPress installation

 Taken from: http://codex.wordpress.org/Installing_WordPress